 In Greek, phytón means “plant” and phthorá means “destruction.”
 “Plant destruction” sums up a Phytophthora infection quite well.
-Outbreaks occur primarily with wet, warm weather, and more readily on compacted soils than well drained.
+Outbreaks occur primarily with wet, warm weather, and more readily on compacted soils than on well drained.
 Mainstream agriculture has very limited management options, offering these standard suggestions:

 Crop rotation.
 (Don’t most published articles say Phytophthora spores survive 10 or more years in soil and that no rotation schedule has yet proven effective?)

 Phytophthora is in an altogether different, newly defined kingdom: Chromista.
 This kingdom also includes brown algaes, like kelp (from which AEA’s SeaStim™ is produced) and diatoms (from which diatomaceous earth is produced).
-Within this kingdom, Phytophthora is of a genus of organisms called Oomycetes (oh-uh-my-seed-ees), or water molds.
-There are plenty of important physiological and reproductive differences to distinguish Oomycetes from true fungi, but for those of us without microbiology backgrounds, one critical thing to know is this: Oomycetes cell walls are primarily cellulose, just like plants, whereas fungal cell walls are made primarily of chitin.
+Within this kingdom, Phytophthora is of a genus of organisms called oomycetes (oh-uh-my-seed-ees), or water molds.
+There are plenty of important physiological and reproductive differences to distinguish Oomycetes from true fungi, but for those of us without microbiology backgrounds, one critical thing to know is this: oomycetes cell walls are primarily cellulose, just like plants, whereas fungal cell walls are made primarily of chitin.

 One Phytophthora, many names.
 With at least 100 known species, numerous races of each, and hundreds more predicted to be discovered, Phytophthora is abundant and wily.
 Some strain exists to attack nearly every plant type, be it crop, wild, annual, perennial, woody or not, and can attack every plant part from root to fruit.

-Disease development starts when rain pools on soil.
+Disease development starts when rain pools up on soil.
 After several hours of saturation, zoospores activate and literally swim, hunting for a host.
 Further mobility is achieved by flowing across slopes, along waterways, in wind-driven rain, on wheels, equipment, boots, hooves and paws.

 There is also a phase of sporulation whereby millions of oospores release above ground and spread anywhere the breeze will blow.
 Think soaking rains and hurricanes and you see why this is a global phenomenon.

-One afternoon at work, just sucking on sap-soda and mining manganese, you come across something strange.
-Ooo… oh, uh… Phytophthora oospore!
+One afternoon at work, just sucking on some sugary sap-soda and mining manganese, you come across something strange.
+Ooo… oh, uh… oospore!
 Never actually seen one before.
 But the description fits.
 Instinctually, your gut (more or less your entire body) churns uneasily.
 You imagine it’s like the fleeting glimpse of a snake underfoot for a human.
 Recoiling, you call out for help, but no one is near.

 Microbial benefits thus go beyond merely munching away to supply fertility.
 Much remains to be learned about what balances of organisms create the most disease suppressive soils, strains that excel in specific environments, and how farmers can best guide the process.

-Much of agriculture is just beginning to see the potential, but AEA has been laser focused on it and will continue to bring the best innovations in the field directly to the field.
+Much of agriculture is just beginning to see the potential, but AEA has been laser-focused on it and will continue to bring the best innovations in the field directly to the field.
 Meanwhile, don’t let the perfect be the enemy of the good!
 Make progress now.
 Our biological inoculants introduce diverse and healthy microbiology when it is absent.
 Rejuvenate™ and SeaShield™ support that diverse and healthy microbiology, both native and inoculated.
 Our consultants have the experience and knowledge to put it to use for you.
 The results are proven and replicated on thousands of acres.